 For detailed guidance on where to place the electrodes once your patient is positioned, see our 12 Lead ECG Placement Diagram guide.

-My technique: use dry gauze to briskly rub each electrode site until the skin becomes slightly pink—not red, not abraded, just pink.
+Use dry gauze to briskly rub each electrode site until the skin becomes slightly pink — not red, not abraded, just pink.
 This indicates you've removed the dead skin layer and improved conductivity.

-Research published in clinical monitoring journals shows that proper skin preparation reduces artifact by approximately 40%.
-That's nearly half of all quality issues eliminated by 60 seconds of preparation.
+Research published in clinical monitoring journals shows that proper skin preparation reduces artifact by approximately 40% — nearly half of all quality issues eliminated by 60 seconds of preparation.

 ⚠️ Common Mistake: Applying electrodes before the alcohol fully dries.
 Wet alcohol prevents adhesion and can actually increase impedance.
 Wait until the skin is completely dry.